grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 "No, no no. Captain Percy hired you because she was desperate for someone to sit on sonar.
 But you should know that you have just as good a chance at doing this job well as any other person.
 And... you have done well on your first day working."

 Cassandra nodded.
 "I want to learn as much as I can."
 She paused, thinking about her future.
-"What are you up to at this hour of the night Hemi?"
+"What are you up to at this hour of the night, Hemi?"

 [//]: # (### Taking a sighting by the stars)